pyxelr/recommendations-for-engineers/README.md

 ## 📊 Data Science

+> [!NOTE]
-[Subscribe to my newsletter](http://eepurl.com/dDqG-z) to find out even more inspiring stuff to help you with your analytics!
+> [Subscribe to my newsletter](http://eepurl.com/dDqG-z) to find out even more inspiring stuff to help you with your analytics!

 ### cheatsheets